ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 Hardware Selection Guide
 ========================

-The following equipment is required to enable FrSky telemetry on an ArduPilot-compatible flight controller:
+The following equipment is required to enable FrSky telemetry on an ArduPilot-compatible autopilot:

 .. _ersky9x: http://www.er9x.com/